tripledio/tripledio.github.io/_posts/2019-04-09-event-storming-a-restaurant.md

 ![Receptionist Proces](/img/posts/events-restaurant/processFlowReceptionist.png)

 Once they are seated, the waiter that is assigned to their table is triggered to bring them their menus, let them order their drinks and dishes.
-The waiter places the table drink order at the bar and continuous serving other tables.
+The waiter places the table drink order at the bar and continues serving other tables.
 When the drinks are ready the waiter is triggered

 ![Waiter drinks Proces](/img/posts/events-restaurant/processFlowWaiterDrinks.png)